+The designated player rule in soccer is a rule in MLS where up to three players can be considered for play with payments that exceed the team’s salary cap.
 This causes a lot of competition within the MLS, as every team is competing to recruit the best players before another team gets the opportunity.
-This rule applies to teams internationally, so no player is off the table for recruiting.
+This rule applies to teams both nationally and internationally, so no player is off the table for MLS recruiting.

-Players who sign as Designated Players are guaranteed an agreed upon salary that does not fall within the limitation of the company’s typical player salary.
+There are now over 100 designated players in the MLS.
+In 2019 alone, 21 new players were added as Designated Players.
+Players who sign as Designated Players are guaranteed an agreed upon salary that does not fall under the limitation cap of the company’s typical player salary.

 What is a young designated player in MLS soccer?